Why Using API Keys Is Better Than Paying for ChatGPT, Claude, or Gemini

 Most people spend $2-10/month with normal usage.
 Power users might hit $15-20/month, but that's with usage that would hit artificial limits constantly on consumer apps.

-I tracked my usage for a month using Cumbersome (which shows real-time costs): $2.47 total.
-Absurd.
+I tracked my usage for a month using Cumbersome (which shows real-time costs): Much less than the monthly cost of a subscription.
+The difference is absurd.

 2. You Get Better Models